Joseph-ljx/MP_CaseStudy/README.md

 - Stop docker image:
   - run `docker ps` to find the ID of the container you want to stop
   - run `docker stop <container id>` to stop the container

+## 🖥  Quick Exhibition

+##  🤖 Backend Logic

+Express is a powerful and scalable backend that provides a fast and comprehensive set tools to build this system.
+It allows me to manage the data, authenticate users, and perform complex operations with ease.

 ##  :floppy_disk: Databases